 - one advanced foreign language course, in composition or phonetics or advanced grammatical analysis, presupposing intermediate fluency (the fluency normally attained after four or more semesters of college-level language instruction)

-- four semesters of college-level instruction (or the equivalent, including courses taken at the secondary school level, equating one year of instruction to one semester of college-level instruction) in a language or languages other than the language above.
+- four semesters of college-level instruction (or the equivalent, including courses taken at the secondary school level, equating one year of instruction to one semester of college-level instruction starting from the second year of secondary school study) in a language or languages other than the language above.
 Students may fulfill this requirement with up to four semesters (or equivalent) in a single additional language or one semester each of four different languages, or any combination adding up to the equivalent of four semesters of college-level language instruction.

 Up to four credits may be obtained for the thesis by registering for LING 498.
 LING 498 may not be used, however, toward fulfillment of the minimum course requirements for the major.
 By the last day of classes in the student's final semester, each honors thesis supervisor must submit written confirmation that an acceptable thesis has been completed or is certain to be completed by the end of the semester.